aheirich/AMI2/doc/toplevel.md

 Follow well defined coding conventions, good project hygiene and testing

-Extensible - new clients, new GUI elements, new Computation Graph operations
+Extensible - new clients, new GUI elements, new Computation Graph operations, new data sources

-Two version, one with Legion and another without
+Two versions, one with Legion and another without

-Epics protocol to send data to clients, also for clients to make requests
+Support Epics protocol to send data to clients, also for clients to make requests

 "sum all", "pick 1", "sum 1" style calculations